AbdelatifAitBara/ProjectA/Readme.md

 ![image](https://github.com/AbdelatifAitBara/ProjectA/assets/82835348/62048af5-7cb6-40dc-9100-f47ae1b3f7fb)

-**With our solution you can install OdooV16 and configure it,Haproxy,Do Back-Up everyday automatically,Generate SSL Certificate, Create LVM Solution everything just by ONE CLICK.**
+**With our solution you can install OdooV16 and configure it,Haproxy,Do Back-Up everyday automatically,Generate SSL Certificate, Create LVM Solution everything just with ONE CLICK.**

 ### IMPORTANT: